📦 Optional dependencies

 aggregate = explanations.aggregate # load the aggregated data

-Inspect data for overall model¶
+Inspect data for the overall model¶

 [9]: